waveform80/picamera/docs/fov.rst

 .. image:: images/camera_architecture.*
     :align: center

+..
+I like the diagram but I get lost a little towards the left.
+I think you are probably better off putting the following paragraph before the image, particularly because otherwise they have to continue reading to understand what a VCHI is before going back to the image.
+I think it would just make more sense to have the paragraph first.
+Also, given that the previous discussion was all about reading lines from the camera that's what I'm geared up to look for, however that part of the diagram is on the right, whereas people usually read diagrams like that from left to right.
+Do you think it's worth switching the components round?
+Also some of the dotted lines are a little thin and could do with being more visible.
+It is also probably worth introducing the term DMA and explaining it in the paragraph.
+Basically, by the time I get to the image, I should know what all the pieces of it refer to.
+It may be worth doing one with numbers on that correspond to the numbers in the description below, I'm finding the arrows a little hard to follow otherwise.

 The diagram illustrates that the BCM2835 `system on a chip`_ (SoC) is comprised of an ARM Cortex part running Linux (under which is running ``myscript.py``